openshift/openshift-pep/openshift-pep-NNN.md

 When the target host is identified, the installer will attempt to connect to the remote system via SSH.
 Because this Workflow starts with confirmation of the Deployment settings, the installer can assume at this point that the target host meets the [Target System Requirements](#target-system-requirements).

+<a id="workflow-install-a-role-on-the-local-system"></a>

+#### Workflow: Install a Role on the Local System
+This Workflow is almost identical to the [remote system installation](#workflow-install-a-role-on-a-remote-system), however, it does not require SSH access to any other system.
+The user indicates the Role that the current system should assume, and the [Workflow Executable](#executable) performs the necessary work on the local system to establish it in the overall OpenShift system.

+    OpenShift Installer: Local System Setup

+    Which role do you want to deploy?
+    <1> Database server
+    <2> Message queueing server
+    <3> Broker
+    <4> Node

+    <return> - Continue
+    <esc> - Go to main menu

+This Workflow is intended for networks where remote, SSH-based deployments from a single host are not possible.
+This scenario benefits from the portability of the `oo-install-cfg.yml` file; by copying this into each participating system, a user can bring up each piece of the OpenShift deployment without having to re-define the Role definitions on each host.

+<a id="workflow-download-puppet-templates"></a>

-#### Download Puppet Templates
+#### Workflow: Download Puppet Templates
-Origin VM only; this workflow exists simply to call attention to the various ways that users can gain access to the Puppet templates that are used by the installer.
+This workflow exists simply to call attention to the various ways that users can gain access to the Puppet templates that are used by the installer.
+For OpenShift Origin, the output of this workflow may look like this:

     OpenShift Installer: Puppet Templates Download
     ----------------------------------------------